 By flipping the location of the kitchen and dining room, knocking down the wall between the two, and adding a small addition, a larger, more efficient and open eating and prep space was created.
-A large sliding glass door both visually and physically connects the interior living space with the backyard.
-The kitchen features a central island with seating space for three and a full wall of cabinets with a built-in buffet counter.
+A large sliding glass door both visually and physically connects the interior living space with the backyard, creating a connection where there previously was none.